-Illiquid Investments Risk: In certain circumstances, it may be difficult for the Fund to purchase and sell particular portfolio investments due to infrequent trading in such investments.
-The prices of such securities may experience significant volatility, make it more difficult for the Fund to transact significant amounts of such securities without an unfavorable impact on prevailing market prices, or make it difficult for the Adviser to dispose of such securities at a fair price.
+Illiquid Investments Risk: In certain circumstances, it may be difficult for the Funds to purchase and sell particular portfolio investments due to infrequent trading in such investments.
+The prices of such securities may experience significant volatility, make it more difficult for the Funds to transact significant amounts of such securities without an unfavorable impact on prevailing market prices, or make it difficult for the Adviser or Sub-Adviser, as relevant, to dispose of such securities at a fair price.

-Index Tracking Risk: Tracking error refers to the risk that the Adviser may not be able to cause the Fund's performance to match or correlate to that of the Index, either on a daily or aggregate basis.
-There are a number of factors that may contribute to the Fund's tracking error, such as Fund expenses, imperfect correlation between the Fund's investments and those of the Index, rounding of share prices, the timing or magnitude of changes to the composition of the Index, regulatory policies, and high portfolio turnover rate.
-The Fund incurs operating expenses not applicable to the Index and incurs costs associated with buying and selling securities, especially when rebalancing the Fund's securities holdings to reflect changes in the composition of the Index.
-To the extent the Fund utilizes a sampling approach, it may experience tracking error to a greater extent than if the Fund sought to replicate the Index.
-Tracking error may cause the Fund's performance to be less than expected.
+Index Tracking Risk: Tracking error refers to the risk that the Adviser or Sub-Adviser, as relevant, may not be able to cause a Fund's performance to match or correlate to that of its Index, either on a daily or aggregate basis.
+There are a number of factors that may contribute to a Fund's tracking error, such as Fund expenses, imperfect correlation between a Fund's investments and those of its Index, rounding of share prices, the timing or magnitude of changes to the composition of an Index, regulatory policies, and high portfolio turnover rate.
+Each Fund incurs operating expenses not applicable to its Index and incurs costs associated with buying and selling securities, especially when rebalancing that Fund's securities holdings to reflect changes in the composition of its Index.
+Tracking error may cause a Fund's performance to be less than expected.

-Industry Concentration Risk: Because the Fund's assets will be concentrated in an industry or group of industries to the extent the Index concentrates in a particular industry or group of industries, the Fund is subject to loss due to adverse occurrences that may affect that industry or group of industries.
-To the extent the Fund concentrates in the securities of issuers in a particular industry, the Fund may face more risks than if it were diversified more broadly over numerous industries.
-Such industry-based risks, any of which may adversely affect the Fund may include, but are not limited to, the following: general economic conditions or cyclical market patterns that could negatively affect supply and demand in a particular industry; competition for resources, adverse labor relations, political or world events; obsolescence of technologies; and increased competition or new product introductions that may affect the profitability or viability of companies in an industry.
+Industry Concentration Risk: Because a Fund's assets will be concentrated in an industry or group of industries to the extent the Index concentrates in a particular industry or group of industries, each Fund is subject to loss due to adverse occurrences that may affect that industry or group of industries.
+To the extent a Fund concentrates in the securities of issuers in a particular industry, that Fund may face more risks than if it were diversified more broadly over numerous industries.
+Such industry-based risks, any of which may adversely affect a Fund, may include, but are not limited to, the following: general economic conditions or cyclical market patterns that could negatively affect supply and demand in a particular industry; competition for resources, adverse labor relations, political or world events; obsolescence of technologies; and increased competition or new product introductions that may affect the profitability or viability of companies in an industry.
 In addition, at times, an industry may be out of favor and underperform other industries or the market as a whole.
-As of April 30, 2020, the Fund was concentrated in the software industry.
+As of July 31, 2020, the ROBO Global® Robotics and Automation Index was concentrated in the machinery industry and the ROBO Global® Healthcare Technology and Innovation Index was concentrated in the healthcare equipment and services industry group and the pharmaceuticals, biotechnology, and life sciences industry group.